Efficient CSL Model Checking Using Stratification: Stratified CTMCs

-We have introduced the notion of stratified CMTCs, which is the key to present an efficient approximation algorithm.
-The essential idea is that we can reduce the problem to a similar one on stratified CTMCs: details shall be presented later.
+The notion of stratified CMTCs is the key to an efficient approximation algorithm.
+The essential idea is that we can reduce the model checking problem to one on a similar, stratified CTMC that preserves the relevant reachability probabilities.
+Further, our notion of stratified CTMCs solves a semantical problem in \cite{AzizSSB00}: please refer to Section \ref{sec:usefullness} for details.

-It is very interesting to note that our notion of stratified CTMCs solves a semantical problem, which we recently pointed out in~\cite{Jansen11-ErratumAziz}.
-Very briefly, Aziz \emph{et al.}~\cite{AzizSSB00} gave an algorithm that did not use the $t_i$ (in the semantics of until formulae) explicitly, which led to wrong results for non-stratified CTMCs.
-In Example~\ref{example:phi1}, their algorithm treated paths containing $s_2 \to s_1 \to s_3$ (with suitable timing) as satisfying the formula $\phi$.
-On the other hand, it treated correct paths that leave $s_4$ before time~5 as not satisfying $\phi$.